 However, at the time the present study was conducted, the classifications mentioned above were not available.
-Therefore, the DSM-IV-TR (APA, 2000) and ICD-10 (WHO, 1992) criteria for AD were followed.
+Therefore, the DSM-IV-TR (APA, 2000) and

+ICD-10 (WHO, 1992) criteria for AD were followed.
 In the case of CG, according to the ICD-10 classification, we considered it as an AD.
-Specifically, the ICD-10 allows the codification of because of its manifestations or content, or when this reaction is still intense more than 6 months after the death.
+Specifically, the ICD-10 allows the codification of bereavement as an AD when the reaction to the death of a loved one is considered abnormal because of its manifestations or content, or when this reaction is still intense more than 6 months after the death.